Rise to Success: Career Highlights of Andre Drummond

 Discover the career path of Andre Drummond, from the first major opportunity to industry-changing achievements.

-Andre Drummond is a professional basketball player in the NBA, currently playing center for the Philadelphia 76ers.
-He was drafted into the NBA in 2012 by the Detroit Pistons as the ninth overall pick.
+Andre Drummond is an American professional basketball player currently playing center for the Philadelphia 76ers in the NBA.
+He entered the league after being drafted by the Detroit Pistons as the ninth overall pick in the first round of the 2012 NBA draft.
+Drummond is known for his rebounding ability.

 2011: Led Team to National Prep Championship

-In 2011, Drummond led his team, St. Thomas More, to the national prep championship.
+In 2011, Drummond led his team to the national prep championship while at St. Thomas More.

 2012: Drafted by Detroit Pistons

-In 2012, Andre Drummond was selected by the Detroit Pistons in the first round of the NBA draft as the ninth overall pick.
+In 2012, Andre Drummond was selected by the Detroit Pistons in the first round of the NBA draft with the ninth overall pick.

-In 2012, after his freshman year at UConn, Drummond announced his decision to enter the 2012 NBA draft.
+In 2012, after a freshman season at UConn, Drummond declared his decision to enter the NBA draft.

 May 14, 2013: Named to NBA All-Rookie Second Team